TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Core/Resource/AfterFileAddedEvent.rst

 This event is fired after a file was added to the Resource Storage / Driver.

-Use case: Using listeners for this event allows to e.g. post-check permissions or specific analysis of files like additional metadata analysis after adding them to TYPO3.
+Use case: Using listeners for this event allows to for example post-check permissions or specific analysis of files like additional metadata analysis after adding them to `TYPO3`:pn:.

 API
 ---